 EMSP 4551.03.
-Honours Thesis in Early Modern Studies: Reading and Research
+Honours Thesis in Early Modern Studies: Reading and Research permission of the instructor and the Director of the program

 In this course the student is assigned to a member of staff for regular meetings to discuss readings and present research for the purpose of completing an honours thesis in Early Modern Studies.